lkerriso/HowNotWhat/README.md

 # How Not What 🎥

-Welcome to the official repository for **How Not What**, a developer-focused YouTube and social channel where we show you **how to run technical demos — not just what they are.**
+Welcome to the official repository for **How Not What**, a developer-focused YouTube and social channel where **we go beyond mentioning the existance of cool technical things — to show you the 'how'.**

 Whether you're new to AI, DevOps, or cloud-native tools, this repo contains all the **code, prompts, instructions, and configurations** needed to reproduce every demo we show.